Engee documentation

 Details

-Whether to be notified if the volume of liquid in the tank exceeds the maximum tank capacity during the simulation.
-Set this parameters to Warning if you want to receive a warning when this happens during simulation.
-Set Error if you want the simulation to stop when this happens.
+Do I need to be notified if the volume of liquid in the tank exceeds the maximum tank capacity during the simulation?
+Set this parameter to Warning if you want to receive an alert when this happens during the simulation.
+Set the value Error if you want the simulation to stop when this happens.

 Values